 The Discovery and Development of Offshore Oil in the United Arab Emirates

-Published by the UAE National Archives and available from Kinokuniya, Dubai.
+Published by the UAE National Library and Archives, and available from Kinokuniya, Dubai.

 The Third River